ibrahimsadixov/gnome-text-extractor-for-gnome-x11/README.md

 sudo apt install tesseract-ocr-fra (for example, French), and then make a small change in the code by modifying the line const command = `tesseract "${imagePath}" stdout -l eng+tur+aze+jpn`; to --> const command = `tesseract "${imagePath}" stdout -l eng+tur+aze+jpn+fra`;

+📥 Installation

+    Download or clone this extension’s source code.

+    Copy the extension folder to your local GNOME Shell extensions directory:

+cp -r <extension-folder-name> ~/.local/share/gnome-shell/extensions/

+    Reload GNOME Shell (press Alt + F2, type r, and press Enter) or log out and back in.

+    Enable the extension using GNOME Extensions app or gnome-extensions CLI.